aquasecurity/postee/README.md

 </details>

 ### Routes
 A route is used to control message flows.
-Each route includes the input message condition, the template that should be used to format the message, and the output(s) that the message should be delivered to.
+Each route includes the input message condition, the template that should be used to format the message, and the action(s) that the message should be delivered to.

 The most important part of a route is the **input definition using the Rego language** to define what are the conditions for an incoming message to be handled by a certain route.